ToeiRei/kernel-deb/README.md

 ## Motivation

-For me, debian is the obvious choice for a server.
+For me, Debian is the obvious choice for a server.
 But sometimes I need a more recent kernel.
 As I am lazy, I do not want to build the kernel and shuffle around the deb-files on my machines, so this is where this repo comes in.

 ## Kernel Configuration

-I used the debian kernel configuration found in /boot/config-* and imported it using `make oldconfig` and used the default values offered.
+I used the **Debian kernel** configuration found in /boot/config-* and imported it using `make oldconfig` and used the default values offered.

 Changes due to what I need are: